 A group is a dynamic collection of monitored resources.
-You have always been able to create groups manually in Stackdriver Monitoring, but the v3 API allows you to write code that creates and uses groups.
+You have always been able to create groups manually in the Google Cloud console, and you can also use the Cloud Monitoring API to write code that creates and uses groups.

-For more information, see the Group collection in the API.
+For more information, see the API reference for

 An alerting policy is a configuration resource that describes the